law-contract-formation | existence of a valid binding contract | meeting of the minds | elements of contract

 assistant manager at the Macy’s store where Tomsic worked.

-work place)(correct identification of employer was an issue, but did not defeat duty to arbitrate)(employee must
+sustained at the work place)(correct identification of employer was an issue, but did not defeat duty to

 on-the-job injuries claim against company)